What to wear in France

 Pack lighter clothing, with a jacket for the cooler evenings, and a light jumper if you are planning to head into the alps.
 Revealing dresses and singlet tops are not appropriate if you are planning trips to churches and smaller villages,

-I loved this taupe jacket, which went with every outfit in my wardrobe.
+I loved my taupe jacket, which went with every outfit in my wardrobe.

-We found these lightweight rain jackets were fabulous for keeping at the bottom of our daypacks.
+We found lightweight rain jackets were fabulous for keeping at the bottom of our daypacks.

 You will also want clothes that can be washed and dried quickly and easily and require little or no ironing.
 Irons are not normally available in European hotels and accommodation and in-house laundry is exhorbitantly expensive.